open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ### Conformance

-Samplers that conform to this specification have both behavioral and statistical requirements.
 Consumers of OpenTelemetry `tracestate` data are expected to validate the probability sampling fields before interpreting the data.
+This applies to the two samplers specified here as well as consumers of span data, who are expected to validate `tracestate` before interpreting span adjusted counts.

-Producers of OpenTelemetry `tracestate` are required to meet the behavioral requirements and ensure statistically valid outcomes using tests that are included in this specification, so that users and consumers of OpenTelemetry `tracestate` can be assured of the accuracy of their data.
+Producers of OpenTelemetry `tracestate` containing p-value and r-value fields are required to meet the behavioral requirements stated for the ConsistentProbabilityBased sampler, to ensure statistically valid outcomes, using a test suite included in this specification, so that users and consumers of OpenTelemetry `tracestate` can be assured of accurate span counts in a span-to-metrics pipeline.

 ### Context invariants